EnFoiPrest/EnFoiPrest/README.md

-- 👋 Hi, I’m @EnFoiPrest
+- 👋 Hi, I’m @HackWhale
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... black hat money
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Cyber security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... bash and python hacks
-- 📫 How to reach me ...
+- 📫 How to reach me ...x.hackwhale.x@gmail.com

 <!---
 EnFoiPrest/EnFoiPrest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.